Atrophic Scar Correction

 As soon as sutures are removed there is a noticable change, however the area will still be fresh.
 A more true to accurate results will be seen once the scar settles around 12 weeks.
 Before this, the location is still repairing rapidly.
 It will not be noticeable to others, but you may notice slight differences here and there.
 After 12 months, there will be very minimal change in the appearance, making your treatment to the location during the first year important for best long term results.

 Consultation fee: $50.00 *Please note this fee is for your appointment and is required at time of booking to secure the appointment.
 No deposit, no booking, there is no payment required at the time of consultation.
-Treatment Price starts at $220.00.
+Treatment Price starts at $360.00, plus $120.00 per extra scar in the one procedure.
 After a consultation Cherry will be able to give a set price for the procedure.